Christian Karembeu: Early life

 Karembeu was born in Lifou, New Caledonia, a French overseas territory in the Pacific Islands.
-He played youth football for Nouméa-based FC Naitcha.
-At the age of 17, he moved to France on a scholarship to study and play football.
+He played youth football for Nouméa-based Gaïtcha FCN.
+At the age of 17, he moved to metropolitan France on a scholarship to study and play football.
+He was recruited as a youth player by FC Nantes and signed a professional contract with the club in 1990.

 Club career

-During his career Karembeu played for Nantes (1990–95), Sampdoria (1995–97), Real Madrid (1997–2000), Middlesbrough (2000–01), Olympiacos (2001–04), Servette Genève (2004–05), Bastia (2005–06).
+During his career Karembeu played for Nantes (1990–95), Sampdoria (1995–97), Real Madrid (1997–2000), Middlesbrough (2000–01), Olympiacos (2001–04), Servette (2004–05), Bastia (2005–06).
 With Real Madrid, he won the Champions League in 1998 and 2000, starting in the former but remaining on the bench for the latter.
 He also played for the Real Madrid Veterans against Barcelona in Qatar, on 13 November 2012.
 He last played midfield for Bastia in the French Ligue 1.
 He announced his retirement on 13 October 2006, although he added that he would "be having a kickabout from time to time".
 He also took part in a friendly competition for Kettering Town FC with Gianfranco Zola, Les Ferdinand and Gus Poyet.

 International career

 Born in the French territory of New Caledonia, he was able to represent France on the international stage.
-He compiled 53 caps in his career, earning his first one on 14 November 1992 against Finland in a 2–1 victory.
+He compiled 53 caps in his career, earning his first one on 14 November 1992 against Finland in a 2–1 victory during 1994 FIFA World Cup qualifying.
+He scored his only goal for France during 1996 UEFA Euro qualifying on 11 October 1995 during the 3–1 win against Romania.

 Karembeu was a member of the French team that won the 1998 World Cup.
 He played in 4 matches in the tournament, including starts in the quarter-final, semi-final, and final, totalling 242 minutes.

 He was also part of the victorious French team at Euro 2000.